Introduction

 After leaving a copy of [Toyu?] survey in the bar, thrashed

-Back to La Franca to clean up, then to San Vincente for a lunch of
+Back to La Franca to clean up, then to San Vicente for a lunch of

 fabada and lomo de cerdo.
 Back to La Franca just in time